 - Atherton, Margaret.
 Women Philosophers of the Early Modern Period.
 Indianapolis: Hackett Pub.
 Co, 1994.

 Both are available at Pandora.

 Students looking for additional study materials are encouraged to consult the Stanford Encyclopedia of Philosophy.
-I am also compiling a playlist of YouTube videos related to modern philosophy; there is a link to it in the Course Documents folder on CourseWeb.
+I am also compiling a playlist of YouTube videos related to modern philosophy; there is a link to it on Blackboard.

 Disabilities and Different Styles of Learning